-An orderly and sequential flow of terms of instruction is essential.
-The program must provide the necessary number of terms, weeks per term, and hours of instruction per week to enable the student sufficient time for successful completion of a course or series of courses (see Curriculum Standards 1, 2).
-In addition, the program or institution indicates how many hours per term within its instructional component are devoted to the following: teacher contact hours, educational field trips, testing, orientation, social events, language laboratory/media center, and other specified activities.
+A sequential flow of terms of instruction is essential to enable the student sufficient time for successful completion of a course or series of courses.
+The program or institution tracks the hours per term within its instructional component are devoted to the following: teacher contact hours, educational field trips, testing, orientation, social events, language laboratory/media center, and other specified activities.
 If distance education is a part of the program or institution, these hours must also be taken into consideration.